-If you are in need of a heart (cardiac or cardiothoracic) surgeon in Manhattan or the New York City area, the Division of Cardiac Surgery at Mount Sinai Beth Israel has an outstanding team of heart surgery experts, providing the highest quality, innovative and patient-centered treatments in a caring and supportive environment.
+If you are in need of a heart (cardiac or cardiothoracic) surgeon in Manhattan or the New York City area, the Department of Cardiac Surgery at Mount Sinai Beth Israel has an outstanding team of heart surgery experts, providing the highest quality, innovative and patient-centered treatments in a caring and supportive environment.

-The Division of Cardiac Surgery at Mount Sinai Beth Israel in Manhattan, NYC, offers state-of-the-art surgical techniques to treat the vast array of vascular conditions in the heart–from aortic aneurysms to coronary artery bypass surgery to valve repair or replacement–often using minimally invasive techniques.
+The Department of Cardiac Surgery at Mount Sinai Beth Israel in Manhattan, NYC, offers state-of-the-art surgical techniques to treat the vast array of vascular conditions in the heart–from aortic aneurysms to coronary artery bypass surgery to valve repair or replacement–often using minimally invasive techniques.
 In the 20 years since the launch of its Cardiac Surgery Program, Mount Sinai Beth Israel has earned consistently excellent surgical success rates and produced countless positive outcomes for its patients.
 As compared to their peers, the majority of Beth Israel’s cardiac surgeons treat more patients with diabetes, more women and more elderly patients–factors that contribute to a higher surgical risk–yet, the surgical results are superb in these higher risk groups.

 For example, diabetic patients undergoing coronary bypass surgery normally have a 25 to 30 percent higher risk of death than patients without the disease.
 Many of them suffer from vascular and kidney disease, serious metabolic conditions involving glucose and insulin levels, or they have suffered strokes or heart failure.
 Additionally, they are prone to more complications from surgery, such as electrolyte imbalances that contribute to cardiac problems, infection, and poor wound healing.

-Beth Israel's Division of Cardiac Surgery has vast experience treating this challenging group of patients.
+Beth Israel's Department of Cardiac Surgery has vast experience treating this challenging group of patients.
 In fact, one out of every three of our cardiac surgery patients are diabetic, yet our survival rates for diabetic bypass surgery patients is 98%, the same as our non-diabetic patients.

-The Division's heart surgeons team with expert endocrinologists from Beth Israel's Gerald J. Friedman Diabetes Institute, employing an interdisciplinary approach in treating diabetic cardiac surgery patients.
+The Department's heart surgeons team with expert endocrinologists from Beth Israel's Gerald J. Friedman Diabetes Institute, employing an interdisciplinary approach in treating diabetic cardiac surgery patients.
 They have developed protocols for achieving optimal glucose management, such as the continuous infusion of insulin and frequent glucose monitoring, which have improved surgical outcomes.